Analyzing the Price-to-Earnings Ratio of Crown Castle Inc (CCI) - News Heater

-The price-to-earnings ratio for Crown Castle Inc (NYSE: CCI) is above average at 27.18x.
+The price-to-earnings ratio for Crown Castle Inc (NYSE: CCI) is above average at 26.73x.
 The 36-month beta value for CCI is also noteworthy at 0.67.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 10 rating it as “hold,” and 3 rating it as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.